 What Are Honey Sticks?

-Honey sticks are honey which has been sealed and packaged in plastic straws.
+Honey sticks are honey that has been sealed and packaged in plastic straws.
 They are slender, long, and flexible enough to be handled and directed to the mouth.
 These honey sticks are by far enjoyable and convenient ways of taking in honey.
 This is not to mention that they guarantee your availability of honey regardless of when or where you might be at any given time.

 Tools and Materials Required